microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputSystem.md

 - Define abstract actions like "press" and associate them to different inputs.
 - Setup pointers attached to input devices that apply focus to game objects and drive application logic via events.

-In this page we describe the main input concepts and how they work together to provide the input system functionality.
+This page provides an introduction to the most commonly used input functionality and the underlying concepts.

 ## Controllers and Input Actions